chaossocial/meta/rules.md

 - Provide credit for creative works that are not your own.
 That includes marking AI generated content clearly as such.

 *Clarification:* You post to the local timeline when you give your post "public" visibility.
-If you don't want to follow local timeline rules, you can post with visibility "unlisted" – posts will still be visible to everybody (your followers and everybody else), they just won't get shown on the local and federated timelines.
+If you don't want to follow local timeline rules, you can post with visibility "quiet public" (which used to be called "unlisted") – posts will still be visible to everybody (your followers and everybody else), they just won't get shown on the local and federated timelines.
 Boosts also do not appear on the local timeline.

 Note that the instance is also subject to our [terms and privacy policy](/terms).